Fumlop/EliteMeritTracker/README.md

 # EliteMeritTracker
 EDMC-Plugin to track Powerplay Merits

-Last session will be recalculated on logoff/login

-Currently manual tracking of merits when in a system.
+Currently automatic tracking of merits when in a system.
 Features for reediting will be added.
-No data will be exported, all held locally as long as EDMC is running, or overall merits safed as power.json locally.
+No data will be exported, all held locally as long as EDMC is running.

-When fdev gives us some journal love, automatic tracking will be implemented.
+Safe option for non-reported systems.

 Tracking Session Merits for EDMC